marklanglo/My-Portfolio/index.md

 ### PONG Game
 <img src="./screenshots/Pong.gif " alt="Eros" width="625">

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This project is a recreation of the classic game known as PONG.
 It was made using Pygame and Python.
-The game is complete with sounds, scene selection, menus, and a scoring system.
+The game is complete with sounds, scene selection, menus, paddle ai, and a scoring system.
 It was fun adapting to the relatively loose-ended game engine that Pygame provided while making sure the game felt nice to play and looked good.
 I am very proud of the organization of my code structure for this project, and it ended up just like I wanted it to.

 **Check out this project here:** [PONG Game](https://github.com/marklanglo/My_Pong_Game)